 Lack of genomic signatures of speciation

 The taxonomic hierarchy can be considered an abstraction of the true divergence within a clade.
 However, taxonomic ranks are arbitrary and do not reflect divergence similarly in different groups.
 Yet, as ranks can be used as proxies for phylogenetic diversity, taxonomic ranks remain meaningful in contexts such as conservation biology (Hendricks et al., 2014).
 In our study, as there are multiple trajectories of genetic change among congeneric species (Figure 1), we could not identify a clear genomic distinction based on macro- and/or microsyntenic patterns or percent protein identity that could possibly be useful to delimit different animal species, and generally, any other taxonomic level.
 Within some clades, patterns related to specific chromosomal features, such as centromere position, may emerge.
+In our data, some species pairs (e.g., in genera Crassostrea, Daphnia) show low levels of microsynteny and relatively low protein sequence identity indicating that the taxonomic rank ‘genus’ in these pairs point to different stages of the evolutionary process (see, for example, also Avise and Liu 2011).
+For instance, the two oyster species, now M. angulata and C. virginica, represent a pair where substantial rearrangements are visible in the genome.
+These two species are also separated geographically, as M. angulata was originally from the Pacific, while C. virginica is from the Atlantic.
+The degree of rearrangement in Daphnia (Figure 2C) is similar, and potentially this genus should be re-evaluated to see whether it is better described as two genera.

 As in most other similar studies, the synteny assignments in our method are ultimately dependent upon local sequence similarity (BLAST, DIAMOND, etc).
 Hence, one of two effects could result in the exclusion of a gene from our analysis: duplication (no longer a one-to-one ortholog) or mutation beyond the detection of BLAST.
 This second cause may explain the regression line found by (Zdobnov & Bork, 2007) and the apparent lower bound for protein identity to microsynteny (Figure 1C).
 In this regard, as protein pairs diverge beyond the detection limit imposed by sequence similarity searches, e.g., in more distantly related species or genes with low evolutionary pressure, they cannot be detected as syntenic.
 Thus, it is very unlikely to find a species pair with very high microsynteny and low protein identity but not the opposite.